Fossil Fuels

 • Liquefied petroleum gas It is composed mainly of butane and propane, gases that are compressed into liquids, and is obtained as a byproduct of the oil or natural gas refining process.
 It is primarily used as an alternative fuel for gasoline-powered cars.
 Despite generating less power than gasoline, its differential advantages are the economical price and lower carbon dioxide emissions.

-You may be interested: States of Matter
+You may be interested: Dalton's Atomic Theory

 Uses and importance of fossil fuels